omahs/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 ## Summary

-You've installed the yagna daemon and executed a simple task on the Golem Network.
+You've installed the Yagna daemon and executed a simple task on the Golem Network.
 However, you can accomplish much more.
 Here are some suggested next steps to explore the Golem Network world:

 Next steps: